-- ATSU may block connection to certain websites it deems inappropriate.
+- 6. Information considered sensitive or vulnerable, such as PHI, must be encrypted using ATSU's approved process before being released outside of ATSU.
+Contact ATSU's Information Technology and Services (ITS) Service Desk at ext.
+2200 (on campus) or phone number, 660.626.2200, for assistance with encryption. - 7.
+All communications should reflect positively upon the integrity, professionalism, and competence of ATSU. - E. Internet - ATSU may block connection to certain websites it deems inappropriate.
 However, the ability to connect with a specific website does not in itself imply it is permitted.
 Internet users who inadvertently connect to an inappropriate website should immediately disconnect from that site. - 2.
 Storing, printing, or displaying any files, materials, or messages of an inappropriate nature will be considered a violation of ATSU policy and will be handled under University policies and procedures. - 3.
 All user activity on the Internet is logged. - F. Email, instant messaging, chat, and/or text messaging - Messages sent using ATSU information systems should be for business purposes and treated as business records.
 These messages may be used as evidence in litigation and investigations.
 Provided retention requirements for official records are being met, nonessential messages should be deleted by users when messages are no longer needed for work reasons.
 For related information, see ATSU Policy No. 10-209: ATSU Record Retention Policy. - 2.
 Confidential information should only be transmitted outside ATSU when encrypted. - a.
 Emails containing confidential information and sent outside of ATSU must be encrypted.
 Contact ATSU's Information Technology and Services (ITS) Service Desk at ext.
 2200 (on campus) or phone number, 660.626.2200, for assistance with email encryption. - b.
 Texting PHI or confidential information to anyone is prohibited, unless using a secure texting application.
 Since ATSU has not implemented a secure text application at this time, texting such information is prohibited. - G. Social media or networking - 1.
-Confidential information about ATSU, its patients, or employees may not be posted on social media sites. - 2.
-Even when no personal identifiers are specifically used in communication or posting, communicating what transpired at work with a particular patient, co-worker, or other individual on a social network site could potentially lead to an unintentional breach of that person's privacy. - 3.
+Confidential information about ATSU, its patients, or employees may not be posted on social media sites. - Even when no personal identifiers are specifically used in communication or posting, communicating what transpired at work with a particular patient, co-worker, or other individual on a social network site could potentially lead to an unintentional breach of that person's privacy. - 3.
 Prohibition of harassment and discrimination in the workplace also applies to activities occurring outside the workplace on social media.
 Harassment or discrimination on social media will result in the same disciplinary action process and potential for legal action had those behaviors occurred within the workplace.
 Interactions and communication should be respectful.